stats285/stats285.github.io/bash-tutorial/bash-tutorial.md

 Note that we have used `printf` function instead of `echo` to print.
 This is another way of prining in bash specially when you need a formatted output.

 ## If statement
-Often times, one needs to check that certain criteria is valid before proceeding; for example, you may want to check whether certain directory or file exists before creating a new one.
+Often times, one needs to check that certain criteria are valid before proceeding; for example, you may want to check whether certain directory or file exists before creating a new one.
 Bash conditional statement can handle such tasks.
 The following sturtures are availble in Bash:
 ```bash
 if [ condition ]; then
         excecute some expression